-But a big concern for psoriasis patients is many people, including doctors, consider psoriasis a skin condition and only look at the skin symptoms in diagnosis and treatment.
-And that is a big mistake leading to some serious health problems.
+But a big concern for psoriasis patients is many people, including doctors, consider psoriasis a skin condition and only look at the skin symptoms in diagnosis and treatment, and that is a big mistake leading to some serious health problems.

-One study in the Dermatology Times finds severe psoriasis may lead to increased risk for cardiovascular and metabolic disorders.
+One study in the Dermatology Times finds severe psoriasis may lead to an increased risk for cardiovascular and metabolic disorders.

 Educating Yourself About Psoriasis

 To distinguish psoriasis from other skin conditions it helps if you understand the types of psoriasis and some of the other conditions psoriasis is often mistaken for.